bennettstone/magic-min/README.md

 3. Encoding image file data, replacing external image references within CSS
     * Only applies to CSS files
     * Default is false (image references are retained) (See "Basic Usage, item #1")
+4. Providing generated assets using gzip with specified cache control
+    * zlib Must exist and be enabled, otherwise no gzip will be used
+    * Default expires set to 30 days (60 x 60 x 24 x 31)

 **This class uses filemtime to determine if and when the minified version should be recreated, and will only create a new minified file IF a file selected for inclusion in the minify or merge functions is newer than the previously created minified file**